W. S. Jones: Life

 Jones was born in Llanystumdwy, and lived in the Eifionydd region in north Wales for his entire life.
 He worked as a mechanic before opening his own garage in the village of Llanystumdwy.
 He registered as a conscientious objector during the Second World War, working in food distribution.

 He began writing as a young man and, from 1963 onwards, wrote plays to be performed at the Theatr y Gegin in Criccieth, Gwynedd.
 In the mid-1970s Jones began writing for television and radio and later becoming a full-time writer writing for television and national newspapers as well as for the stage.

 Jones was known for the use of comedy and dialect in his work.
-Many of his plays contained elements of absurdity and symbolism, leading critics to make connections with the works of Beckett, N. F. Simpson and Ionesco.
+Many of his plays contained elements of absurdity and symbolism, leading critics to make connections with the works of Beckett, N.F.
+Simpson and Ionesco.
 His most famous character, Ifas y Tryc ('Evans the Truck'), was played by Stewart Jones, a Bafta-Cymru winning actor.

 Among his most famous works are his plays, Dinas Barhaus ("Abiding City") (1969), Bobi a Sami ("Bobi and Sami") and Y Sul Hwnnw ("That Sunday") (1981).
 Other writings include his lecture on the state of Welsh theatre, Y Toblaron ("The Toblarone") (1975), a selection of stories, Dyn y Mwnci ("The Monkey Man") (1979) and a selection of his comic verse, Rhigymau Wil Sam ("The Rhymes of Wil Sam") (2005).

+Jones received numerous honours towards the end of his life.
+In 1995 he won a Bafta Cymru award for his contribution to Welsh theatre.
+In 2002 Theatr Bara Caws presented a programme in tribute to him, and a Wil Sam festival was held at the National Eisteddfod in Maldwyn in 2003.
+He was awarded an Honorary MA by Aberystwyth University in 2003, and the following year he received an Honorary Fellowship from Bangor University.

 Jones's last work was a Welsh translation and adaptation of The Weir by Conor McPherson which was performed by Cardiff-based company Sherman Cymru in 2009.